Pop-Circle/Personal-Assistant/README.md

 -2015-10-12 : Tilesh

-	Updated measn to access new server.
+	Updated means to access new server.
 Register seems to work.
 Will complete the rest ASAP.